pragmagrid/lifemapper-server/README.rst

 #. initTaxonomy.sql need to be created with correct time stamp.

-#. fix last line in readTaxonomy.py (referrign non-existing var)
+#. fix last line in readTaxonomy.py (referring non-existing var)

-#. write a section on where roll parts are installed

-#. update rmrpm.sh

 #. write update roll info and some debugging

+#. rename all python packages as opt-lifemapper-X